efatto/e-account/mis_builder_cash_flow_mrp/readme/DESCRIPTION.rst

-This module add ability to create cashflow lines for purchase orders.
+This module add ability to create cashflow lines for mrp productions.

-Lines are created only when subtotal price is greater than 0 and commitment date is after the first of the current month.
+Lines are created only when linked mrp bom line price is greater than 0 and planned start date is after the first of the current month.